AxisAndAllies/rts/README.md

   - rectangle select units
     - select rectangle to randomly move into...
     - select a target to make them ALL target that
-  - min 3s to build each unit to balance swarming...
   - make units spread out a bit???
   - [ongoing] unit balance :)
     - maybe different pricing formulas based on unit class?